zendir-dev/zendir-py/docs/_build/html/_sources/index.rst.txt

-.. nominalpy documentation master file, created by sphinx-quickstart on Thu Nov 16 16:07:44 2023.
+.. zendir documentation master file, created by sphinx-quickstart on Thu Nov 16 16:07:44 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to nominalpy's documentation!
+Welcome to zendir's documentation!
 =====================================

 .. toctree::